Delroy Lindo: Personal life

 Lindo married his wife Nashormeh in 1990.
 They settled in Oakland, California, in 1996, having moved from New York City and preferring the San Francisco Bay Area to Los Angeles.
 Their son Damiri was born in 2001.

 Lindo is a football fan and supports Manchester United.

 Upon learning more about the Windrush generation, both through his mother's account and his own role as a Jamaican immigrant in Wondrous Oblivion, Lindo became inspired to study the subject and history further.
 In 2014, he completed a master's thesis from New York University's Gallatin School.

 He was awarded an honorary doctorate in Arts and Humanities from Virginia Union University.

+In a 2026 interview, Lindo stated he doesn't view himself as British, stating "My career has been birthed and nurtured in America.
+I was born in Lewisham hospital, my family's from Jamaica, and my mom was part of the Windrush generation.
+I am British to that extent, that is my reality."